 Rit-Rft=αt+β1MRPit+β2SMBit+β3HMLit+β3UMDit+β4DHit (3)

-; where Rt represent the daily stock returns at the end of day t, DHt represent the Twitter-based sentiment index on day t, MRPt represent the market-risk-premium on day t, SMBt represent the size premium on day t (small-minus-big), HMLt represent the value premium on day t (high-minus-low), UMDt represent the momentum factor on day t, Rft represent the risk-free rate and αt represent the intercept of the regression.
+where Rt represents the daily stock returns at the end of day t, DHt represents the Twitter-based sentiment index on day t, MRPt represents the market-risk-premium on day t, SMBt represents the size premium on day t (SMB), HMLt represents the value premium on day t (HML), UMDt represents the momentum factor on day t, Rft represents the risk-free rate, and αt represents the intercept of the regression.

-Accordingly, the hypothesizes are stated as,
+Accordingly, the following two working hypothesizes were formulated:

-H1: Twitter-based sentiment contain additional predictive power with respect to stock returns which is not explained by factors in Fama-French 3 factor model
+H1: Twitter-based sentiment contains additional predictive power with respect to stock returns which is not explained by factors in the Fama-French three-factor model.

-H2: Twitter-based sentiment contain additional predictive power with respect to stock returns, which is not explained by factors in Carhart 4 factor model
+H2: Twitter-based sentiment contains additional predictive power with respect to stock returns, which is not explained by factors in the Carhart four-factor model.

-The above hypothesizes are employed because they involve investigating the empirical factors from Fama-French 3 factor model and Carhart 4 factor model, which are among the most popular asset pricing models in finance literature.
-Although none of them are related to CAPM, the main tests also include a test using CAPM to provide basic contexts for the investigation.
-(Kaplanski et al. (2015) point out that sentiment can drive stock returns expectation, however, the expected returns at the time of writing Twitter messages cannot be precisely measured and therefore no testable hypothesis for CAPM).
-Tests for newer empirical models (such as Fama-French 5 factor models: Fama and French 2015) and GRS tests on additional portfolios are also conducted, and are reported in robustness check section.
+The above hypotheses were employed because they involve investigating empirical factors from the Fama-French three-factor model and the Carhart four-factor model, which are among the most popular asset pricing models in the finance literature.
+Although none of these factors are related to CAPM, the main tests also included a test using CAPM to provide basic contextual material for the investigation.
+Kaplanski et al. (2015) noted that sentiment can drive stock return expectations.
+However, the expected returns at the time of writing Twitter messages cannot be precisely measured and therefore there is no testable hypothesis for CAPM.
+Tests for newer empirical models, such as Fama-French’s later five-factor model (Fama and French, 2015) and GRS tests on additional portfolios were also conducted, and are reported in the robustness checks section.

-4. Results and analysis
+4. Results

-All considered time-series were tested for their stationary using Augmented Dickey–Fuller (Dickey and Fuller, 1979) and Phillips–Perron (Phillips and Perron, 1988) methodologies (henceforth, ADF and PP, respectively).
-The null hypothesis of a unit root for all considered series were rejected at 1% significant level.
-Table 1 presents the summary statistics for stock returns, independent variables and happiness sentiment index to give an overview of the data.
+All considered time series were tested for being stationary using Augmented Dickey–Fuller (Dickey and Fuller, 1979) and Phillips–Perron (Phillips and Perron, 1988) methodologies (henceforth, ADF and PP, respectively).
+The null hypothesis of a unit root for all considered series was rejected at 1% significance level.
+Table 1 presents the summary statistics for stock returns, independent variables, and the happiness sentiment index, to give an overview of the data.

-Table 1 : Summary statistics
+Table 1.
+Summary statistics